Cuis-Smalltalk/Learning-Cuis/SamplePackage2.md

 ![Cuis Window](SamplePkg/Sample-Package-032.png)

-There is a comment line which indicates the original source of the file, then lines of <interlingua> : <english>.
+There is a comment line which indicates the original source of the file, then lines like
+- interlingua parolas : english words

 Since we want a bidirectional lookup, let's save the data as an array of pairs.